mitin001/blog/2025/09/22/ted_donald_hoffman_do_we_see_reality_as_it_is.md

 # [TED.
 Donald Hoffman: Do we see reality as it is?](https://www.ted.com/talks/donald_hoffman_do_we_see_reality_as_it_is/transcript)

-YouTube recommended this TED talk to me.
-While watching it, I realized it answered several questions I didn't even know I had.
+This TED talk was recommended to me by [YouTube](../../../2025/10/17/youtube.md).
+It answered six questions about consciousness, objective reality, and evolution.

 ## How can one see the world as another person?
 How can one experience consciousness exactly the way another person experiences consciousness?